Houda-git/spam_email_classifier/README.md

   - confusion matrices (one per model)
   - metrics comparison table image
   - top TF-IDF features for the best model (feature weights)

+## Model Evolution (Baseline → Improved)

+I started with a **baseline spam classifier** using **TF-IDF + Logistic Regression** (`class_weight="balanced"`).
+This gave me a strong and interpretable first model and helped validate the end-to-end pipeline (cleaning → training → evaluation → saving → inference).

+After that, I wanted to **improve performance**, so I trained and compared multiple classic ML classifiers using the same TF-IDF configuration:
+- Logistic Regression (balanced)
+- MultinomialNB
+- ComplementNB
+- SGDClassifier (log loss)
+- **LinearSVC + calibration**

+The best-performing model on my test split (based on **PR-AUC**, which is well-suited for imbalanced spam detection) was:

+**LinearSVC + Calibrated**, achieving the highest PR-AUC among all candidates.

 ## Why this project matters (for me)